skycoin/skywire-testnet/testnet_rules.md

 The rewards are paid every month around the 5th or with a delay, depending if other things delay the process.
 They are paid on a node by node basis and are subject to change, meaning they may be different for the months to come.

-The total amount of rewards for September are **30,000 Skycoin**, divided into two separate pools
+The total amount of rewards for October are **60,000 Skycoin**, divided into two separate pools
-* **18,000 Skycoin for the official miners**
+* **36,000 Skycoin for the official miners**
-* **12,000 Skycoin for the whitelisted DIY miners**
+* **24,000 Skycoin for the whitelisted DIY miners**

 For now, the rewards for each node that meets [the requirement](https://github.com/skycoin/skywire/wiki/_new#requirements) are as follows:

-* **DIY: 2.573 Skycoin / node with a maximum of 8 nodes; 20.584 Skycoin maximum**
+* **DIY:  5.155 Skycoin / node with a maximum of 8 nodes; 41.24 Skycoin maximum**

-* **Official miner: 6.637 Skycoin / node**
+* **Official miner: 13.274 Skycoin / node**

 *Faulty orange pi's from official miners will be rewarded regardless of your uptime until you receive a replacement.
 If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.
 Since we are taking care of this manually you are requested to contact one of our team members (@asxtree @MrHodlr @Paperstream).*

-As soon as the pool size would be surpassed we will adjust the rewards: We will split up the Skycoin in the pool evenly between all nodes that are eligible for rewards, i.e. the total amount is shared amongst all nodes which meet the uptime requirements, with a maximum of 6 Skycoin per node (DIY) and 12 Skycoin per node (official).
+As soon as the pool size would be surpassed we will adjust the rewards: We will split up the Skycoin in the pool evenly between all nodes that are eligible for rewards, i.e. the total amount is shared amongst all nodes which meet the uptime requirements, with a maximum of 6 Skycoin per node (DIY) and 12 Skycoin per node (official) (exceptions are possible).

 ### Requirement